arhs/spring-boot-autoconfigure/README.md

 </dependency>
 ```

-To use a auto-configuration class, you must annotate your field annotation **Autowired** and add the configuration of your properties file.
+To use an auto-configuration class, you must annotate your field annotation **Autowired** and add the configuration of your properties file.
 Here's an example:

 In the file that contains an instance of the class:
 ```java